awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspectionheader.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SuccessValues`  <a name="cfn-wafv2-webacl-responseinspectionheader-successvalues"></a>
-Values in the response header with the specified name that indicate a successful login or account creation attempt\.
-To be counted as a success, the value must be an exact match, including case\.
+Values in the response header with the specified name that indicate a successful login attempt\.
+To be counted as a successful login, the value must be an exact match, including case\.
 Each value must be unique among the success and failure values\.
-JSON examples: `"SuccessValues": [ "LoginPassed", "Successful login" ]` and `"SuccessValues": [ "AccountCreated", "Successful account creation" ]`
+JSON example: `"SuccessValues": [ "LoginPassed", "Successful login" ]`
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `3`